French court backs Google in TV piracy case

 The case can still be appealed because it was made by a civil court of first instance in Paris.

-A spokeswoman for TF1, which is France’s biggest broadcaster, said it saw the decision as “surprising in several respects.”
+TF1, which is France’s biggest broadcaster, was not immediately available to say whether it would appeal.

-“For that reason, TF1 is studying whether to appeal the decision,” she added.

 Google welcomed the decision, saying it was good for the company and for Internet users.